Cost to Pebble Dash a House

 Cost of Painting Pebble Dash

 It is possible to paint a pebble dash, however, it is not the most straightforward of jobs.
-The rough and heavily textured nature of a pebble dash means that painting it with traditional methods such as a brush and roller just won’t suffice.
-It will take a lot more effort to paint a pebble dash than simply going over it with a brush or roller.
+The rough and heavily textured nature of a pebble dash makes traditional painting methods such as a brush and roller time-consuming and often brings poor results.

 If you are using a roller, you will need a long pile roller to ensure the rough texture gets a good, even coating of paint.
 If the walls you are painting are high, scaffolding may be required to complete the job.
 This will set you back around £40 to £150 per day depending on the size and complexity of your property.